 Pressing these keys Does this

 Fn + F1 Decreases the display's brightness.

 Fn + F2 Increases the display's brightness.

-Fn + F3 Decreases the display's contrast (non-TFT displays only).

-Fn + F4 Increases the display's contrast (non-TFT displays only).

 Fn + F5 Switches among the built-in display, an external display, and simultaneous displays.

+Fn + F6 (hold) For use with two batteries: Briefly displays the individual battery status for each battery, then resumes displaying the combined battery status.
+For complete information about battery status, see page 2-17.

 Fn + F8 Toggles the built-in keypad on and off.
 Does not affect an external keyboard.
 If Num Lock is on, then the numeric functions are active; otherwise, cursor control is active.

 Fn + F12 Enters Hibernate mode.

 Fn + S Enters Standby mode.

-Fn + R Enters Suspend mode
+Fn + R Enters Suspend mode.

+Fn + F Toggles between front and rear infrared ports.
+Windows NT 4.0 does not support infrared communication.

-Fn + ScrLk Toggles Scroll Lock on and off.
+Fn + Nm Lk Toggles Scroll Lock on and off.

-Fn + UP ARROW Increases the volume.
+Fn + Up Arrow Increase the volume.

-Fn + DOWN ARROW Decrease the volume.
+FN + Down Arrow Decreases the volume.